vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ## Plan Of Attack

+- [ ] Agree on minimal Kubernetes version.
 - [ ] Setup a proper testing suite for k8s.
   - [ ] Support for customizable k8s clusters.
 See [issue#2170].
   - [ ] Stabilize k8s integration tests.
 See [isue#2193], [issue#2216],